kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/manage_jobs_without_queue_name.md

 ---
-title: "Setup manageJobsWithoutQueueName"
+title: "Manage Jobs without queue name"
 date: 2024-06-28
 weight: 10
 description: >
-  Using manageJobsWithoutQueueName and mangedJobsNamespaceSelector to prevent admission of Workloads without assigned LocalQueues.
+  Describe how to use LocalQueueDefaulting, manageJobsWithoutQueueName and mangedJobsNamespaceSelector to prevent admission of Workloads without assigned LocalQueues.
 ---

 This page describes how to configure Kueue to ensure that all Workloads submitted in namespaces